 Performance Benchmark and Analysis¶

-As the results shown, with 4 or 5 gateways in a cluster, performance reaches AWS VPC line rate.
+As the results show, with 4 or 5 gateways in a cluster, performance reaches the AWS VPC line rate.
 Adding more gateways does not improve the performance.

-Note if the gateway size is C4.xlarge, more gateways are needed to achieve AWS line rate.
+Note that if the gateway size is C4.xlarge, more gateways are needed to achieve the AWS line rate.

 For information on how to run multi stream iperf tests, check out our GitHub project. https://github.com/AviatrixSystems/PerformanceTest/blob/master/PerformanceTest.txt